A simple way to talk about “design,” (without it feeling like a buzz word)

 - Color theory, the gestalt principles, art and the work of other designers in their field.

-Design’s role today
+The role of design today

 In the digital age, design is growing more important in all sectors of business.
 For enterprise tools and B2B interactions, well crafted interfaces and processes boost efficiency in a number of ways.
 In the consumer space, brands fight harder every day for mind-share in the attention economy requires coordination across the physical and digital landscape.